 That performance took place in July of 2016, and it began a wonderful relationship between my company Synapse Arts and Make Music Chicago (MMC).
 It was when MMC placed one of their Pianos in the Parks at our home as Arts Partners in Residence at Loyola Park that I really started to look into them.
 The piano prompted conversations about how difficult it can be for apartment-dwellers to gain access to a full-sized instrument.
 The composer I work with was excited to have a chance to play it, and our project grew from that inspiration.
 It became clear to me that MMC and Synapse share the goal of making art radically accessible.

-This year, MMC and Synapse are co-presenting performances that expand on the fun we had last summer.
-The 2017 project is called Weave Trees, a dance with grand textiles that hang from trees in Loyola Park.
+This year, MMC and Synapse co-presented performances that expanded on the fun we had in 2016.
+The 2017 project is called Weave Trees, and is a dance with grand textiles that hang from trees in Loyola Park.
 Viewers are invited to stroll through the seven dancers as they knit and swirl more than 2,000 feet of satin.
 The knitting connects the dancers to trees and one another, expressing connection and creativity.
 Live original music will be performed by composer/pianist Matthew Griffo and cellist Leyla I. Royale.

 Site-specific performances have the power to alter our ideas about places we see every day during our commutes.
 MMC treats everywhere as a music venue, and Synapse sees everyplace as a dance venue.
 By taking traditional performance forms outside, we effectively remove physical and psychological barriers to the artwork.
 In this way, we can make any location more vibrant and beautiful, highlighting community and creativity.”

 Rachel Damon is a designer, choreographer and performer whose self-made career bridges onstage and backstage.
 She is the Artistic Director of Synapse Arts, and is also a Stage Manager at Blue Man Group and Adjunct Faculty member at The Dance Center Columbia College Chicago.
 Rachel loves to knit while watching action movies, and she eats dessert every day.
-Join Rachel and Synapse Arts for 30-minute performances of Weave Trees at Loyola Park starting at 12:00pm, 2:00pm, 4:00pm and 6:00pm on June 21st.
+Rachel and Synapse Arts presented four 30-minute performances of Weave Trees at Loyola Park as part of Make Music Chicago 2017 on June 21st.